kubernetes101/kubecon2022/README.md

 ## View Grafana Dashboard

-Is an open source observability platform that allows you to visualize metrics, logs and traces from your application
+Grafana is an open source observability platform that allows you to visualize metrics, logs and traces from your applications.

 - Grafana login info
   - admin